AlexNeugroschl/JAX_Risk_Engine/docs/reference/ore-parity.md

 5. `w = Payer ?
 Put : Call` — confirmed exactly this engine's own
    `bond_fn = _bond_put if swaption.payer else _bond_call` sign convention.

-**This confirms, from the actual C++ source, exactly the fix this project made for forward-starting swaptions** (see the root [README.md](../../README.md)'s Phase 5 section): an earlier version of this engine incorrectly assumed the exercise date `T0` and the underlying swap's accrual start `T_start` were the same point (true only for a spot-starting swaption, where the two coincide up to the standard settlement lag).
-Reading `JamshidianSwaptionEngine::calculate()` here shows QuantLib's own reference implementation was *never* making that assumption — `valueTime` is explicitly read from `fixedResetDates[0]`, independent of `maturity` (`T0`), for every swaption regardless of whether it is spot- or forward-starting.
-This engine's fix (adding the `P(T0,T_start)` leg with a negative amount, so the sum is normalized relative to `T_start` the same way QuantLib's `B`-division does) is confirmed here to be the mathematically correct approach, not merely a fix that happened to make test numbers match.
+**This confirms, from the actual C++ source, that this engine handles forward-starting swaptions correctly.** The exercise date `T0` and the underlying swap's accrual start `T_start` are not generally the same point — they coincide only for a spot-starting swaption, up to the standard settlement lag.
+Reading `JamshidianSwaptionEngine::calculate()` shows QuantLib's own reference implementation never assumes otherwise: `valueTime` is explicitly read from `fixedResetDates[0]`, independent of `maturity` (`T0`), for every swaption regardless of whether it is spot- or forward-starting.
+This engine mirrors that: the `P(T0,T_start)` leg is included with a negative amount, so the sum is normalized relative to `T_start` the same way QuantLib's `B`-division does.

 **One presentational difference, not a formula difference:** this engine represents QuantLib's `.../B` normalization (every price divided by `discountBond(maturity,